uk000/goto/README.md

 8. If no match found and no default payload is configured, the request proceeds for eventual catch-all response.

 ### Auto-generated random response payload
 Random payload generation can be configured for the `default` payload that applies to all URIs that don't have a custom payload defined.
-Random payload generation is configured by specifying a payload size using URI `/response/payload/set/default/{size}` and not setting any payload.
+Random payload generation is configured by specifying a payload size using URI `/response/payload/set/default/`{size}`` and not setting any payload.
 If a custom default payload is set as well as the size is configured, the custom payload will be adjusted to match the set size by either trimming the custom payload or appending more characters to the custom payload.
 Payload size can be a numeric value or use common byte size conventions: `K`, `KB`, `M`, `MB`.
 There is no limit on the payload size as such, it's only limited by the memory available to the `goto` process.

-If no custom payload is configured, the request continues with its normal processing.
+If no custom payload is configured, the request proceeds with its normal processing.
 When response payload is configured, the following requests are not matched against payload rules and never receive the configured payload:
 - `Goto` admin requests
 - Probe URIs (`readiness` and `liveness`)
 - Bypass URIs

 When a request is matched with a configured payload (custom or default), the request is not processed further except:
-- assigning the configured or requested response status code (either requested via `/status/{status}` call or configured via `/response/status/set/{status}`)
+- assigning the configured or requested response status code (either requested via `/status/`{status}`` call or configured via `/response/status/set/`{status}``)
 - applying response delay, either requested via `/delay` call or configured via `/response/delay/set/{delay}` API.